asciitosvg/asciitosvg/README.md

  * Custom objects, including the `a2s:type` format specifier, are not yet implemented.
  * Clickable URLs are not yet implemented.
- * Dot and tick support in lines is partially implemented: they will parse correctly, but are not yet rendered differently than as part of a line component.
  * No support is planned for angled corners using `#`.
  * No support is planned for undirected lines using `*`.